pockerman/qubit-notes/dev_ml_ops/2021-07-15-django-apache.md

 ##  Use Django with Apache

 <a href="https://www.djangoproject.com/">Django</a> is a popular web development framework for Python.
 I have used it a few times to develop back-end functionality
-to support various applications.
+that supports various applications.
 In this post, I want to describe the steps I followed in order to deploy a Django backed application on a LAMP server.

 To start with, the Django offcial documentation has most of the information you need <a href="https://docs.djangoproject.com/en/3.2/howto/deployment/wsgi/modwsgi/">here</a>.
 The suggested way is by using ```mod_wsgi```.
 The problem that I had with that was due to a problem with SQLite that the project was initially using.
 I had to create a virtual environment on the server and install everything under this.
 However, ```mod_wsgi``` only works with the version of Python it was compiled against.
 So if this is the case you may have to install the package in your environment.